 The eight specimens were caught as "Bryde's whales" for the biological investigation under a special permit.
 Fresh appearance of whole ventral side was provided from a whale on deck of the research vessel.

+Data are digitized from the Nature paper.
 The holotype belongs to the Japanese National Science Museum.

 Attributes described below represent those in the original dataset provided by the provider.

 All attributes are included in the downloadable file (CSV or ESRI File Geodatabase) for "Complete Set of Dataset".